🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 Again, this is just in the US and doesn’t include any international opportunities, so there are a lot of options out there!

-This is just from a full-time employment standpoint.
-You can make a lot of money as a Freelance Web Developer, and work for yourself if you really want to!
+Also, these benefits we're listing here are just from a full-time employment standpoint.
+You can make a lot of money as a Freelance Web Developer, and work for yourself if you really want to also, or even do some freelance work on the side for extra cash.

 make money building wordpress sites

-Well, how about the fact that you can work from anywhere as long as you have a computer?
-This means not just remote work but geo-arbitrage.
-Earn USD and live somewhere cheap, and suddenly that $100k a year job is worth twice or even 3x as much in local currency.
+Even better still, is the fact that this is not just remote work but geo-arbitrage.
+You can easily earn USD and live somewhere cheap, and suddenly that $100k a year job is worth twice or even 3x as much in local currency.

 Is coding actually fun?